Solar power in Arizona: Net metering

 As of June 2021, Arizona was served primarily by Arizona Public Service company, Tucson Electric Power and UniSource Energy Services.

 In 2008, Arizona had one of the most consumer-friendly net metering laws in the country.
 Excess generation is rolled over month to month, and any surplus was returned annually to the consumer at the avoided cost rate.
 IREC best practices, based on experience, recommends perpetual roll over of kWh credits.
 Arizona had 642 MW of rooftop solar in 2015.
 Historically, the states' utilities have led repeated, failed efforts to eliminate net metering.
-But after a year of wrangling with the solar industry, the Arizona Corporation Commission (ACC) decided in December 2016 to lower net-metering reimbursement rates significantly, leading to a temporary lull in rooftop solar installations because the lower rates made solar installations less economical for most residential and commercial installations.
+After a year of wrangling with the solar industry, the Arizona Corporation Commission (ACC) decided in December 2016 to lower net-metering reimbursement rates significantly, leading to a temporary lull in rooftop solar installations because the lower rates made solar installations less economical for most residential and commercial installations.
 In 2017, ACC approved stopping net metering entirely.

 In September 2018, Tucson Electric introduced a new solar export program for homeowners.